Sifundo21/Power-BI-Mini-Projects/README.md

 --POWER BI MINI PROJECTS--

-These Power Bi Projects will focus on the use of DAX measures, Visualization Tools and data Formation for better key Performance Indicators for any business to use.
+These Power BI projects emphasize the application of DAX measures, visualization tools, and data structuring to enhance key performance indicators, providing valuable insights for businesses.